 “My goal as a winemaker is to tell the story of each vineyard site,” Emerson said.
 “I know the Gundlach Bundschu estate, and I believe strongly in its potential to produce stellar wines.
 I am extremely motivated to work with Jeff and the team to take these wines to the highest quality level.”

-At Gundlach Bundschu, Keith works closely with winemaker Anne Dempsey, who directs daily cellar operations and Assistant Winemaker Hillary Woolley, who oversees all laboratory responsibilities.
+At Gundlach Bundschu, Keith works closely with winemaker Anne Dempsey, who directs daily cellar operations and Assistant Winemaker Joe Uhr, who oversees all laboratory responsibilities.
 Keith lives in Napa, CA. and enjoys trail running and spending time with his two beautiful children.